-I called Monkey to show him our new friend.
+I called my son to show him our new friend.
 He was aghast.
-Wow, Mum we’ve got a Moth!!
-Daddy come quickly.
+Wow, Mum, we’ve got a Moth!!
+Daddy! come quickly.

 We decided to let the moth go and opened the patio doors – he nearly didn’t make it as Brewster took a huge leap to try to catch him (I would have been mortified if he’d caught him after the last few weeks!)
 Off he went, to start the lifecycle all over again.

 I managed to peel the cocoon away from the inside of my storage jar, it was impossible to see how the moth had actually escaped from the cocoon itself as it looks totally intake – a mystery …..